What is a pension sharing order?

 - The original pension sharing annex (Form P1) stamped by the court,

-- A copy of the decree nisi certificate
+- A copy of the conditional order or decree nisi certificate

 - Payment of their charges (if there are any)